siberianfox/g2wiki/TinyG-v9-Hardware.md

 ### Power Connector

-The power connector can be populated with either a standard 5.00 mm screw terminal block or a straight or right angle 2 position 0.156" (3.96mm) friction lock header.
+The power connector can be populated with either a 5.00 mm screw terminal block or a straight or right angle 2 position 0.156" (3.96mm) friction lock header.
 The friction lock header is rated for 7 amps, so if you are using NEMA23 motors (or larger) we recommend using the screw terminal option.

 Friction Lock Header (Molex parts are listed but any equivalent part should work)
 * Molex 171813-0002     2 position right angle header